itsmichaelyu/git-switcher/README.md

 To add your email and GPG key that you want to automatically switch between Change the GITLAB_EMAIL to your email and so on for the rest of them in the gitSwitcher.zsh file

-> GPG key line could be commented out if you do not use GPG
+> user.signingkey line could be commented out if you do not use GPG

 ```
 if [[ "$SITE" = "gitlab" && "git$SUB" != gitlab ]]; then